thruthesky/video-center-3.2/README.md

 # TODO

+* show users list under room name in lobby. and update it real time.

+* refactor variables

+    user.name
+    user.room.name
+    user.socket.io

-* delete user from server and update to all if a users logs out or close the borwser.
+* @done delete user from server and update to all if a users logs out or close the browser.
+    * @done update user list on lobbby.

 * delete room if the last user leaves from the room.

+* When one leave a room, inform all room member that he left.
+* When one close web browser or shutdown computer, inform all room member that he left.

 * Update room names pumping.